It’s not my usual style. But at the same time I felt the need to share. Especially for those who also don’t have a clue who they are right now either.

 Do A Puzzle

 Everybody has heard of the saying “if you don’t use it, you’ll lose it”.
-And so this is true of the neural connections in your brain.
+And this is true of the neural connections in your brain.
 Scientists have discovered that when you are a small child, in the first five years you develop billions of neural connections that are designed to function for the rest of your life so that you are able to perform different tasks.
 Many of these neural connections will sever with age if you do not continue to stimulate these pathways as the brain attempts to conserve energy.
 Never fear though, with brain training and neuroplasticity, we can continue to stimulate our neural pathways, sometimes making new neural connections with the right kind of training.
-This is important, especially as we get older to ward off brain diseases such as Alzheimers’ and dementia.
-When I was living in Toronto, I used to go to The Centre for Brain Health at one of the hospitals and they used to pay me a little bit of money to do puzzles and other activities whilst wearing either an electrode cap to measure my brain waves or being on and MRI machine to detect the highest functioning areas of the brain whilst doing particular tasks.
+This is important, especially as we get older, to ward off brain diseases such as Alzheimers’ and dementia.
+When I was living in Toronto, I used to go to The Centre for Brain Health at one of the hospitals and they used to pay me a little bit of money to do puzzles and other activities whilst either wearing an electrode cap to measure my brain waves or being on and MRI machine to detect the highest functioning areas of the brain whilst doing particular tasks.
 Some of the information they gained about memory, brain function and degeneration was incredible and I will write another post about my experiences with this at a later date (so follow me if you want a notification!)

 Doing a puzzle or two a day will help to keep you sharp.
 The key to choosing your puzzles though is to choose different ones.
 Right now I have a small crossword puzzle book and I do a crossword each night before bed.
 These are great for stimulating recall pathways and associations.
 I also bought an IQ test book on the road with hundreds of different types of puzzles to challenge spatial awareness, mathematical skills, language skills, memory and logic.
 There are many different programs that you can find on the internet that help stimulate brain growth and neuroplasticity as well so get jump on them.
 Just don’t fall into the age old trap of doing sudoku after sudoku after sudoku.
 Once you have learned the techniques required for solving a sudoku, it no longer poses an adequate enough challenge to keep the brain growing.
 So keep it mixed up.
 Do different types of puzzles and crosswords to keep you thinking.